-Creative credits include: Matilda The Musical – Australian Associate Choreographer (RSC/LWAA); Billy Elliot The Musical – Associate Choreographer Japan, Korea, Broadway; Billy Elliot The Musical – Resident Choreographer Australia (Working Title/LWAA); Once – Resident Movement Director (MTC/GFO); Low Level Panic – Choreographer (The Old Fitz); Skin Tight (fortyfivedownstairs); Far Away – Choreographer (fortyfivedownstairs); 42nd Street, Sweet Charity, When Midnight Strikes – Choreographer (Arts Academy, Federation University Australia); 1st Prize – International Competition for Choreographers (Hanover, Germany).
+Creative credits include: Matilda The Musical – International Associate Choreographer Korea (2018), Matilda The Musical – Australian Associate Choreographer; Billy Elliot The Musical – International Associate Choreographer Japan, Korea; Billy Elliot The Musical – Resident Choreographer Broadway; Billy Elliot The Musical – Resident Choreographer Australia; Once – Resident Movement Director Australia; Low Level Panic – Choreographer (The Old Fitz): Skin Tight – Choreographer (fortyfivedownstairs); 42nd Street, Sweet Charity, When Midnight Strikes – Choreographer (Arts Academy, Federation University Australia); 1st Prize – International Competition for Choreographers (Hanover, Germany).

-In a production career spanning 35 years, Suzy Strout has been Design Associate & Supervisor for costumes, wigs, shoes and make-up for the Australian and International productions of major musicals including: Song and Dance, Oliver!, CATS, Guys and Dolls, Les Misérables, Joseph And The Amazing Technicolour Dreamcoat, The Phantom Of The Opera, Miss Saigon, Sunset Boulevard, Rent, MAMMA MIA!, The Lion King, Billy Elliot The Musical, Mary Poppins, War Horse, the new Les Misérables and Matilda The Musical.
-Internationally, Suzy has also been Costume Design Associate for Les Misérables in Buenos Aires, Sao Paulo and Mexico City, The Phantom Of The Opera in Korea and South Africa, Miss Saigon in Manila and Seoul, The Lion King in South Africa, and Billy Elliot the Musical in Korea.
-Suzy designed costumes for dance & stage productions in Adelaide, and the successful 60th Anniversary production of Agatha Christie’s The Mousetrap and Agatha Christie’s A Murder Is Announced.
-MAMMA MIA! is a joyous chance to play with real and fanciful designs in a Greek island setting.
+Suzy has designed costumes for dance & stage productions in Adelaide and most recently for the successful 60th Anniversary production of Agatha Christie’s The Mousetrap and Agatha Christie’s A Murder Is Announced.
+In a production career spanning 35 years Suzy was Design Associate & Supervisor for costumes, wigs, shoes and make-up for the Australian and International productions of major musicals including: Song and Dance, Oliver!, CATS, Guys and Dolls, Les Misérables, Joseph And The Amazing Technicolour Dreamcoat, The Phantom Of The Opera, Miss Saigon, Sunset Boulevard, Rent, MAMMA MIA!, The Lion King, Billy Elliot The Musical, Mary Poppins, War Horse, the new Les Misérables and Matilda The Musical.
+Internationally, Suzy was also Costume Design Associate for Les Misérables in Buenos Aires, Sao Paulo and Mexico City, The Phantom Of The Opera in Korea and South Africa, Miss Saigon in Manila and Seoul, The Lion King in South Africa, and Billy Elliot the Musical in Korea.
+MAMMA MIA! is a joyous chance to explore real and fanciful costume designs in a Greek island setting.

 Gavan graduated from the National Institute of Dramatic Art in 1994.
 He has been in constant demand as a lighting designer for plays, musicals, dance and corporate events.
 His musical lighting designs include Heathers the Musical, Mack & Mabel, Liza’s Back!
 (Is Broken), The Mikado, The Pirates Of Penzance, Hot Shoe Shuffle, Little Shop of Horrors, Sweet Charity, Fiddler on the Roof, Jolson, Buddy, Oh What A Night, Footloose, Hair, Xanadu and Saturday Night Fever both in Australia and on London’s West End.
 Gavan was the lighting designer for Moby Dick for the San Francisco Opera, Washington National Opera, LA Opera and Dallas Opera.
 He has also designed the lighting for the Production Company’s concert versions of Anything Goes, Sugar (Some Like It Hot), The Music Man, Hair, Mack & Mabel and their inaugural production of Mame.
 For the State Theatre Company of South Australia he has designed The Ham Funeral, Three Sisters (co-set designer), Entertaining Mr. Sloane, King Lear and Hamlet.
 For Bell Shakespeare Gavan has designed the lighting for The Winter’s Tale, Pericles and A Midsummer Night’s Dream.
 Gavan has also designed lighting for productions at the Sydney Theatre Company, the Melbourne Theatre Company, The Ensemble Theatre, Australian Theatre for Young People, Marian St, and the Q Theatre.
 Gavan was the Associate Lighting Designer for the Australian productions of The Book of Mormon, Aladdin, Cabaret, The Full Monty, Chicago, High School Musical, A Chorus Line, South Pacific, Wicked and The Lion King, as well as the London production of A Chorus Line and the Mexican production of Wicked.